-The Roman poet Gajus Petronius Arbiter (14-66) wrote the famous 20-volume novel Satyricon, which is only preserved in fragments.
-It is a colourful depiction of the customs of its time, in which the eating and drinking culture of the Roman upper class in the first century AD is vividly portrayed.
-It is possible that he was influenced by the poet Martial (40-102), who in his epigrams also denounced the conditions in Rome and mocked them in verse form.
-Petronius was a close confidant of Emperor Nero (37-68) and as "arbiter elegantiae" at his court was responsible for questions of fine taste.
-In his various works he described the moral decline of the Roman Empire very drastically and critically.
-Despite the humorous and ironic portrayal, he had thereby incurred the disfavor and the deadly hatred of the emperor and was therefore forced to commit suicide.
-Petronius had his wrists opened.
-The historian Tacitus (55-120) describes him in his annals as vain, superficial, selfish and wavering in his decisions, betraying others without reason.
-For him he is the person from "the second row of history".
+The Roman poet Gajus Petronius Arbiter (14-66) wrote the famous 20-volume novel Satyricon, which is now only preserved in fragments.
+It is a colourful portrait of the mores of his time, in which the eating and drinking culture of the Roman upper class in the first century AD is vividly portrayed.
+He may have been influenced by the poet Martial (40-102), who also denounced the conditions in Rome in his epigrams and mocked them in verse.
+Petronius was a close confidant of Emperor Nero (37-68) and, as "arbiter elegantiae" at his court, was responsible for matters of refined taste.
+In his various works, he described the moral decay of the Roman Empire very drastically and critically.
+Despite the humorous-ironic portrayal, he had thus incurred the disfavour and mortal hatred of the emperor and was therefore forced to commit suicide.
+Petronius had his wrists slit.
+The historian Tacitus (55-120) portrays him in his Annals as vain, superficial, egotistical and wavering in his decisions, betraying others without reason.
+For him, he is the man from "the second row of history".
+See also under Literature.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn